![]() |

 \[ \mathbf{C} = \left(\boldsymbol\psi^\textrm{T}, \left( c^i \frac{\partial \boldsymbol\xi}{\partial t}+ \frac{\textrm{d}c}{\textrm{d}\theta}|^i\frac{\textrm{d}\theta}{\textrm{d}h}|^i \frac{\partial h}{\partial t}|^i \right) \boldsymbol{\tilde\psi}\right)_\Omega \]

-Note for any ODE integration method, the approximation of \(\frac{\partial h}{\partial t}\) is by linear function, hence
+Note that for any ODE integration method, the approximation of \(\frac{\partial h}{\partial t}\) is by linear function, hence

-\[ \frac{\partial \boldsymbol\xi}{\partial t} = (shift). \]
+\[ \frac{\partial \boldsymbol\xi}{\partial t} = (shift) \]

-For example, iterative change of capillary pressure head, when backwards Euler�s method is applied, \((shift) = 1/\Delta t\), what can be derived as follows
+For example, iterative change of capillary pressure head, when backwards Euler's method is applied, \((shift) = 1/\Delta t\), what can be derived as follows

 \[ \left(\frac{\partial \delta h}{\partial t}\right)^{i+1}_{n+1} = \left(\frac{\partial \delta h}{\partial \delta \mathbf{p}}\frac{\partial \delta \mathbf{p}}{\partial t} \right)^{i+1}_{n+1} = \left( \boldsymbol{\tilde \psi} \delta \mathbf{p}^{i+1}\right) \left( 1/\Delta t \right) = \left( \boldsymbol{\tilde \psi} \delta \mathbf{p}^{i+1} \right) (shift) \]

-Such approach allows for code generalisation such that finite element formulation which concerns discretization in space, does not depend on discretization in time.
+Such an approach allows for code generalisation such that finite element formulation which concerns discretization in space, does not depend on discretization in time.
 That makes it possible to switch between time integration schemes without changing implementation, see list of time integration schemes in link, table 10.

-Above is exploited in MixTransport::UnsaturatedFlowElement::OpVU_L2L2::doWork, where shift, as follows, is applied at integration points
+Above is exploited in MixTransport::UnsaturatedFlowElement::OpVU_L2L2::doWork, where shift is applied at integration points as follows

 where \(\textrm{ts_a} = (shift)\).
 Note that evaluation of capillary head DOFs, i.e. \(\frac{\partial \mathbf{p}}{\partial t}\) is managed exclusively by PETSc and depends on used time integration shame.